 Need a rule of thumb on how to detect bots because you aren't a Julius subscriber yet?
 Here are some best practice suggestions below on how to detect for bots in case you don't already have Julius doing this for you!

-- If yes, this might be an indication that the influencer purchased a large chunk of followers.
+- Has there been a massive jump of followers in a limited amount of time?
+If yes, this might be an indication that the influencer purchased a large chunk of followers.

 - Do they have a significant or similar following on other social platforms?
 Of course, influencers might prioritize a specific platform, but it could be expected for influencers to have an audience on different platforms.

 - Do they have a consistent aesthetic and tone that warrants followership?
 Subjectively, influencer content should be "follower worthy" and deliver stories in a meaningful and impactful way.
 If something looks off here, but they still have a huge following, it could be an indication.